cerndb/storage-api/README.md

 ## Example

-In a CERN openstack workstation, our storage-api implementation is running on a server under storage-api:5002, it's shown here how to invoke the storage-api different endpoint from the command line using curl:
+In a CERN openstack workstation, our storage-api implementation is running on a server under storage-api:5002, it's shown here how to invoke the storage-api different endpoints from the command line using curl:

 ```
 # Get the SSO cookie